ajitkoti/papertrail/content/post/masstree-paper-notes.md

 ### What about the so-called 'cache craftiness'?

-> First, Masstree must efficiently support many key distributions, including variable-length binary
+> "First, Masstree must efficiently support many key distributions, including variable-length binary
 > keys where many keys might have long common prefixes.
 Second, for high performance and
 > scalability, Masstree must allow fine-grained concurrent access, and its get operations must
 > never dirty shared cache lines by writing shared data structures.
 Third, Masstree’s layout must
 > support prefetching and collocate important in- formation on small numbers of cache lines.
 The
-> second and third properties together constitute cache craftiness.
+> second and third properties together constitute cache craftiness."

 * Fixed-size key comparisons can be done with SIMD (not mentioned by paper, maybe not a win)
 * Border nodes are 256-bytes, so fit in four cache lines (much of that is key / value data).